 Nothing delights parents more than the convenience and personal touch of a top-notch daycare within a home environment.
 As an in-home daycare provider, you know that your clients want what’s best for their children, and you’re eager to provide that for them.
 But even though they trust your competence, parents can be expected to have some concerns about the future.
 A child’s development cannot be predicted, and sometimes parents question the amount of attention their child is receiving in daycare.
 Children can get into lots of trouble and cause harm to themselves and others in daycare, and the risk of accusations of abuse is a relevant topic for today’s childcare providers.
 Having an excellent home daycare insurance plan is a great opportunity to build on the trust you already have with your clients and demonstrate your value.
-Here are the three types of home daycare insurance that will make you stand out:
+Here are the main types of home child care insurance that will make you stand out.

 Daycare Liability Insurance

 General liability insurance is also commonly referred to as “slip and fall” insurance.
 It protects you in cases where someone not connected to your business is injured.
-Out of the various types of home daycare insurance, this is the one that covers “the three P’s” – physical, personal, and property:
+Out of the various types of home daycare insurance, this is the one that covers “the three P’s” – physical, personal, and property.

 Imagine a child breaks his leg while playing on the slide at your daycare.
 Even though your equipment is safe and you can prove that the child was supervised, you could potentially be held responsible for the costs associated with a hospital visit, cast, and physical therapy.
 If you have solid general liability insurance, you won’t need to worry about paying out-of-pocket in this or any situation of physical injury to a third party on your premises.